If you believe that correcting a deep bite, or overbite, may help to improve your smile, you’re absolutely correct.

 - Address loss of tooth structure in the lower front teeth due to clenching or grinding.

-- Promote healing of sores or ulcers in the roof of the mouth caused by incorrect bite.
+- Promote healing of sores or ulcers in the roof of the mouth caused by an incorrect bite.

 - Create space where needed to open the bite, which in turn makes chewing more comfortable.